JBroks/GB-Accidents-Dashboard/README.md

 ### Code validation

+#### CSS

 CSS code was validated using the [W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/).

+While validating CSS code the following warrning appeared: "Imported style sheets are not checked in direct input and file upload modes".
+Warning was investigated and [this](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error) Stack Overflow thread explained that it is just an information that imported style sheet will not be validated.

+#### HTML
 HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).

+All errors and warning were addressed except the following: "Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections."
+The warning appears in four instances due to lack of a heading.
+Since each charts has a title placed in the `card-header` I decide to leave this warning as there is no need for additional section heading.

+#### JavaScript

 JavaScript code was validated using [JSHint](https://jshint.com/) and [Beautify Tools](http://beautifytools.com/javascript-validator.php).

+Both validators have indicated that there are four unknown / undefined variables, namely queue, dc, d3, and crossfilter.
+The warning was ignored as I believe it is due to the fact that these libaries are separated and the validator dose not have access to them.

 ### Features testing